16 February 2019

 “You haven’t enjoyed maths since Ms So-and-so’s class in Year 7.”

-“I/We’ve noticed that you don’t seem to have enjoyed maths since Mr So-and-so’s class in Year 7.”
+“I/We’ve noticed that maths doesn’t make you as happy as it used to before Mr So-and-so’s class in Year 7.”

 3) Focus on happiness, not marks